bulldozer2003/CsvImport/README.md

     - `Identifier`
     All records should have a unique identifier.
 According to `IdentifierField` column or the default parameter, it can be an internal id or any other metadata field.
+It can be a specific identifier of the current file too, but in that case, the identifier is available only for the current import.
     When the identifier field is a metadata, this column is optional as long as this metadata has got a column.
     If it is empty and identifier is not set in a metadata column, the only available action is "Create".
 If the record doesn't exist when updating, the row will be skipped.